 Will you be discussing composition?
 Yes, and more.
 With each location, Don will offer suggestions and go over technical (craft) questions.
 I will be there to assist you in finding and fine-tuning your compositions.

 What are the times for the class sessions?
-We will start with an orientation and some classroom training on Monday, the 25th at 2 pm., followed by a sunset shoot.
-Class times for the workshop: 1:00 pm - 3:30 pm.
+We will start with an orientation and some classroom training on Monday, the 24th at 2 pm., followed by a sunset shoot.
+Class times for remainder of the workshop: 1:00 pm - 3:30 pm.

 Will there be an Image Review Session?
 Yes, we will have (2) image review sessions!